SoryRawyer/concurrency-notes/concurrency.md

 ----------------------------
 ## various words that I maybe know how to define:

-### greenthreads (aka "goroutines" or "erlang/elixir processes"):
-units of computation that are managed by the language runtime/interpreter Basically, the language will create some number of OS threads, then take these GTs (greenthreads) and plop them on different OS threads and/or processors as it sees fit.
-[needs citation] Some advantages (over using OS threads directly) may be: faster context switching because the language knows more about each unit than the OS knows about OS threads (what this means in practice (i.e. what the language knows about each unit) varies from language to language I think)
+### actors

 ### asynchronous
-In the loosest way, it
-commonly used with event loop, I think.
+In the loosest way, it is a way to execute code non-sequentially (non-blocking operations, etc.) commonly used with event loop, I think.

-### continuation passing style

-### event loop

-### coroutine

-### OS threads

 ### atomics
 values that guarantee 1) fast lookup 2) threadsafe? allocated on the stack, I think?

 ### channels

+### continuation passing style

+### cooperative (async) concurrency:
+1) assume all your code can't run concurrently and mark all the places where it can
+2) threads are interrupted ("hey!
+I'm the scheduler and I'm here to say you can't run anymore!")

+### coroutine

+### data parallelism

+### event loop

+### Futures

+### greenthreads (aka "goroutines" or "erlang/elixir processes"):
+units of computation that are managed by the language runtime/interpreter Basically, the language will create some number of OS threads, then take these GTs (greenthreads) and plop them on different OS threads and/or processors as it sees fit.
+[needs citation] Some advantages (over using OS threads directly) may be: faster context switching because the language knows more about each unit than the OS knows about OS threads (what this means in practice (i.e. what the language knows about each unit) varies from language to language I think)

+### hazard pointers

+### kernel dispatching
+process by which an OS determines which of the active threads is sent (dispatched) to the CPU

 ### message passing

-### actors

-### data parallelism

-### supervision trees
+### OS threads

 ### OTP

-### Futures

 ### preemptive concurrency/multitasking:
 1) assume all your code can run concurrently and mark all the places where it can't
 2) threads relinquish the processor ("here you go, scheduler.
 I'm all done with the processor")

-### cooperative (async) concurrency:
-1) assume all your code can't run concurrently and mark all the places where it can
-2) threads are interrupted ("hey!
-I'm the scheduler and I'm here to say you can't run anymore!")
+### RCU: read-copy-update

+### safe memory reclamation

 ### segmented stacks
+dynamic stack-growing for threads?

+### supervision trees

+### work-sharing schedulers
+when a processor generates new threads, it tries to move them to other processors that might be idle/underutilized

+### work-stealing schedulers
+an idle/underutilized processor will actively look for threads to "steal" from other processors thread migration will occur less frequently in this scenario than with work-sharing

 ----------------------------